• Skip to primary navigation

 • Sugar

-Regular sugar, plus some coconut blossom sugar for a caramel-y finish.
-No worries if you don't have the latter, you can swap in brown sugar or a drizzle of maple syrup (or more regular sugar).
+Regular sugar, plus some coconut blossom sugar for a caramel-like finish.
+If you don't have the latter, you can swap in brown sugar or a drizzle of maple syrup (or more regular sugar).

 • Cinnamon